So You Want to Be a Psychologist

 Among our studies will be ethical quandaries in psychology, including the ethics of human and animal experimentation.
 Library research skills, in particular the use of PsycINFO and Science and Social Science Citation Indexes, will be emphasized.
-Students will gain expertise in the technical writing style of the American Psychological Association (APA).
+You'll gain expertise in the technical writing style of the American Psychological Association (APA).
 The class format will include lectures, guest speakers, workshops, discussions, films, and an optional field trip.

 This offering will prepare you for careers and advanced study in:

-psychology, education, and social work
+psychology, education, and social work.